• Skip to primary navigation

 Well as you know the word "Caribbean" is an umbrella term, which constitutes are large number of islands, situated between north and south America.

-A brief history of Panama and it's Caribbean connection
+Panama and its Caribbean connection

 Although the primary language in Panama is Spanish due to its colonial history.